zzhangjii/learning-library/enterprise-manageability-library/management_cloud/log_analytics_of_databases.md

 **Duration**: 5 mins

-4.1 Go back to LA home screen and make sure there is no filter selected and replace the query with an asterisk “\*”

-You just need to change the global time picker to “last 24 hours”
+Return back to the Log Analytics home screen and make sure there is no filter selected and replace the query with an asterisk “\*” to clear out any prior data and change the global time picker to the “last 24 hours”

 ![](media/3a5f8dd8d0d1e04ced2c70bd4a942f9e.png)

-4.2 Select a specific log source.
-Click on log log source from the field tab on the left.
-Search for “EBS and select “EBS concurrent request logs”
+1. **Select** a specific log source. **Click** on log source from the field tab on the left.
+Search for “EBS and **Select** “EBS concurrent request logs”

 ![](media/a4adddb2bfdd3bf45b4f461cb5894ce1.png)

-4.3 Click on “Link”.
-Click on link visualization to link events together.
-Remove “Log source” from “link by”, drag “request ID” instead.
-Also, remove “classify part of the query.
-Once you run the query, it links events together based on shared “Request ID” and automatically calculate “start time”, “end time” and “group duration” for each group.
+2. **Click** on link visualization to link events together.
+Remove Log source from “link by”, drag “request ID” instead.
+Also, remove the “classify" part of the query.
+Once you run the query, it links events together based on shared “Request ID” and automatically calculates “start time”, “end time” and “group duration” for each group.

 ![](media/240f46a2807a013b3f1c39b1e548907b.png)

-4.4 Build clasiffy part of the link.
+3. Build classify part of the link.
 As mentioned above, link created unique groups that shared a common “Request ID”.
-In addition, link can analyze those events to any find potential anomalies, but to make sense of the data someties you need to change the query a little bit and rename some fields.
-Therefore, we have built a saved search to show how to analyze EBS events in terms of longer “time taken” to finish than usual, “job status” and “time taken” for each individual program and mark those events as anomaly.
+Addtionally, link can analyze those events to any find potential anomalies, but to make sense of the data you sometimes need to change the query and rename some fields.
+Therefore, we have built a saved search to show how to analyze EBS events in terms of longer “time taken” to finish than usual, “job status” and “time taken” for each individual program and mark those events as an anomaly.
 To open the saved search follow the steps below.

 ![](media/5c4b7f9b89d7b5553ece04b4fd6668e4.png)

 ![](media/70f9a0fba2f4a947254fc8f6491c2837.png)

 And that concludes this lab.
-Thank You

 >   [Return back to top menu listing all available labs](../readme.md)